MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 This article provides admins with guidance on how to investigate and resolve common access and session control issues as experienced by [admins](#issues-experienced-by-admins) and [end users](#issues-experienced-by-end-users).

-Before you proceed, make sure your environment meets the following minimum general requirements for access and session controls.
+Before you continue, make sure your environment meets the following minimum general requirements for access and session controls.

 - **Licensing**: Make sure you have a valid [license](https://aka.ms/mcaslicensing).
 - **Single Sign-On (SSO)**: Apps must be configured with one of the supported SSO solutions.
   - Azure Active Directory (Azure AD) using SAML 2.0 or OpenID Connect 2.0
   - Third-party IdP using SAML 2.0
 - **Browser support**: Session controls are available for browser-based sessions on these supported browsers: Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest)
-- **Downtime**: Cloud App Security allows you to define the default behavior to apply in the event of a service disruption, such as a component not functioning correctly.
+- **Downtime**: Cloud App Security allows you to define the default behavior to apply if there is a service disruption, such as a component not functioning correctly.
 You can choose to harden (block) or bypass (allow) users from taking actions on potentially sensitive content when the normal policy controls cannot be enforced.
 This default behavior during system downtime can be configured in the Cloud App Security portal, as follows: **Settings** > **Conditional Access App Control** > **Default behavior** > **Allow** or **Block** access.

 ## Issues experienced by admins